Bealby/Bealby/README.md

 ## Work in Progress

 - 👷  Building a website for
       Frank Hurst - Author of the infamous The Golden Triangle Trilogy
-- :books: I am currently expanding my experience in Javascript in React
+- 📚  I am currently expanding my knowledge in Javascript in React

+## Projects and Contact

-- :file_folder: All my projects can be found [here](https://murraybealby.com/github.html)
+- 📂  All my projects can be found [here](https://murraybealby.com/github.html)
-- :email: Get in touch **mgbealby@gmail.com**
+- 📧  Get in touch **mgbealby@gmail.com**

 ---